 - Splints to wear at night that keep your plantar fascia in a stretched position

-- Shoe inserts or custom orthotics to add cushioning or accommodate structural flaws
+- Shoe inserts or custom orthotics to add support or accommodate structural problems of the foot and ankle

-Our office also provides more advanced remedies as alternatives to surgery that might be chosen if simple strategies prove insufficient.
+Our Massapequa heel spur team of doctors provide more advanced remedies as alternatives to surgery that might be chosen if simple strategies prove insufficient.
 This includes shockwave therapy, platelet-rich plasma therapy, laser therapy, and amniotic tissue treatments.

 In the vast majority of cases, a combination of the above strategies, tools, or therapies will provide lasting relief by healing the associated soft tissue damage.
-However, if chronic pain continues to persist, surgical treatment to release the plantar fascia and/or remove the bone spur remains as a last resort.
+However, if chronic pain continues to persist, surgical treatment for the painful plantar fascia and/or remove the bone spur remains as a last resort.

-If you have persistent pain in your heels, the best thing you can do is make a call to Dr. Corey Fox of Massapequa Podiatry Associates and Long Island Heel Pain.
-Our Long Island office and staff is specially equipped and trained to handle a wide variety of heel pain conditions, including spurs.
-You can fill out our online contact form and have a member of our staff contact you for follow up, or you can give us a call at 516-541-9000.
+If you have persistent pain in your heels, the best thing you can do is make a call to our Massapequa heel spur doctors.
+Our Long Island office and staff are specially equipped and trained to handle a wide variety of heel pain conditions, including spurs.
+You can fill out our online contact form and have a member of our staff contact you for follow-up, or you can give us a call at 516-541-9000.